anoved/phstl/Readme.md

 ![customized mesh output](demo/examplemesh2.png)

 The output surface mesh is not a manifold object.
+Use another tool to solidify the model in preparation for 3D printing.
+For examples, see these brief tutorials for [Blender](demo/blender.md) or [Meshmixer](demo/meshmixer.md).

 See the [tips](#tips) below for a few ways to solidify it in preparation for 3D printing.

 ## Usage